AppImageCommunity/awesome-appimage/README.md

 - [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) - Deploys dependencies into AppDirs and creates AppImages; for Qt and other compiled applications
 - [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) - AppDir creation and maintenance tool using plugins

+### Tools to convert from other package formats

+- [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes

 ### Libraries